Understanding the Influence of Color on your Mood

 For a soothing ambience in a place of rest, choose colors such as blush pink, purple, and blue.

-“Some of my favorite bedroom art pieces include Dahlia VI, Blushing Romance I, and Love and Fleurs I. These floral art prints offer more muted pastel tones that invite thoughts of peacefulness and tranquility when displayed in a space.
-For a more vibrant approach, Perfectionism, Late Spring Morning Dew, and Familie from my Early Spring Collection offer warming hues of coral, gold, peach, and crimson that may be associated with optimism and energy.”
+“Some of my favorite bedroom art pieces include Burning White Light, Blushing Romance, and The Dew Drops of Joy.
+These floral art prints offer more muted pastel tones that invite thoughts of peacefulness and tranquility when displayed in a space.
+For a more vibrant approach, Perfectionism, Late Spring Morning Dew, and Familie from my Late Spring Collection offer warming hues of coral, gold, peach, and crimson that may be associated with optimism and energy.”

 When choosing artwork for a setting, it’s important to remember that color plays a crucial role in conveying feeling and influencing emotion.
 As such, the correct use of color can have a lasting effect on not only the room in which it’s displayed, but also the well-being of the people who get to experience it regularly.
 When it comes to my floral art prints, I like to think that all of my creations are capable of influencing the cognitive state of others when displayed in the homes and interiors of my collectors.